justincoh/npmTracker/README.md

 The page is pretty minimal at the moment, but I'm working on extensions:

-1. Input field to get more module data
-2. Hover tooltip for the graph
+1. Hover tooltip for the graph
-3. Selectable date ranges.
+2. Selectable date ranges.
 Right now only 2015-01-01 until the current date is available

 Enjoy!